 Skip to cookie consent Skip to main content

-Flu and COVID-19 Booster Vaccines at Mass General Brigham
+Flu and COVID-19 Vaccines at Mass General Brigham

 A flu vaccine protects you from getting the flu and can also reduce your risk from flu complications.
-We also recommend you stay up to date on your COVID-19 boosters, including the updated COVID-19 boosters if you are eligible.
+We also recommend you stay up to date on your COVID-19 vaccines.

-man receiving a flu shot on his arm from clinician
+Man receiving a flu shot in his arm from clinician.

 Why is the flu vaccine important?